EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ![[AuthorizationPolicy.png]]

 ##### Encryption policy
 The authorization policy deﬁned by the data owner is translated into an equivalent encryption policy.
 Possible solutions could be to encrypt each resource with a different key and give users the keys for the resources they can access.
-Howevere, this approach requires each user to manage as many keys as the number of resources she is authorized to access.<br />
+However, this approach requires each user to manage as many keys as the number of resources she is authorized to access.<br />
 Alternatively, it is possible to use a **key derivation method** for allowing users to derive from their user keys all the keys that they are entitled to access, which allows limiting to one the key to be released to each user.

 ###### Key derivation methods